Jean-Louis Borloo

-Jean-Louis Marie Borloo ([ʒɑ̃lwi maʁi bɔʁlo]; born 7 April 1951) is a French politician who served as president of the Union of Democrats and Independents (UDI) from 2012 to 2014.
-He also was Minister of the Economy, Finance and Employment in 2007 and Minister of Ecology, Energy, Sustainable Development and the Sea from 2007 until 2010 under President Nicolas Sarkozy.
+Jean-Louis Marie Borloo ([ʒɑ̃lwi maʁi bɔʁlo]; born 7 April 1951) is a French politician and lawyer who served as the inaugural president of the Union of Democrats and Independents (UDI) from 2012 to 2014.
+In government, he was Minister Delegate for the City and Urban Renewal from 2002 to 2004 and Minister of Employment, Social Cohesion and Housing from 2004 to 2007 under President Jacques Chirac, and Minister of the Economy, Finance and Employment in 2007 and Minister of Ecology, Energy, Sustainable Development and the Sea from 2007 until 2010 under President Nicolas Sarkozy.

 Early life

-Jean-Louis Marie Borloo was born in Paris, his parents were Lucien Borloo born in Guéméné-sur-Scorff and Mauricette Acquaviva from Marseille of Corsican origin.
-Borloo gained his Baccalauréat in 1969, in the Philosophy stream.
-In 1972 he took a first degree in Law and Philosophy at the Pantheon-Sorbonne University, in 1974 a further degree in History and Economics at Paris X Nanterre, and in 1976 an MBA at HEC Paris.
+Jean-Louis Marie Borloo was born in Paris.
+His parents were Lucien Borloo, born in Guémené-sur-Scorff, Morbihan, of Breton and Belgian origin, and Mauricette Acquaviva from Marseille, of Corsican origin.
+Borloo gained his baccalauréat in 1969, in the philosophy stream.

+In 1972 he took a first degree in Law and Philosophy at Panthéon-Sorbonne University, in 1974 a further degree in History and Economics at Paris X Nanterre, and in 1976 an MBA at HEC Paris.
+While a student, he worked at a filling station to pay his studies.

 Political career

-Of Picard origin, Borloo began his career as a lawyer in the 1980s.
+Borloo began his career as a lawyer in the 1980s.
 He became president of the Valenciennes Football Club in 1986.
-In 1989, he was elected mayor of Valenciennes as an Independent, winning over 76 per cent of the vote.
+In 1989, he was elected mayor of Valenciennes as an Independent, winning over 76% of the second-round vote.

-In the June 1989 European elections, Borloo was elected to the European Parliament as the second candidate on Simone Veil's list.
-He held this seat until his election as regional councillor for the Nord-Pas-de-Calais in 1992.
+In the June 1989 European Parliament election, Borloo was elected to the European Parliament as the second candidate on Simone Veil's list.
+He held this seat until his election as regional councillor in Nord-Pas-de-Calais in 1992.

-Borloo was elected to the French National Assembly as a Miscellaneous Right candidate representing the Nord's 21st constituency in 1993.
+Borloo was elected to the National Assembly as a miscellaneous right candidate representing the 21st constituency of Nord in 1993.
 Joining the caucus of the UDF, he was re-elected in 1997, two years after his re-election as Mayor of Valenciennes.

 He was a founding member of Ecology Generation in 1990, but he later joined the Union for French Democracy led by François Bayrou.
-However, in 2002 he joined the Radical Party, associated with the new Union for a Popular Movement.
-He was co-president of the Radical Party alongside André Rossinot between 2005 and 2007, when he became sole President of the party.
+However, in 2002 he joined the Radical Party, associated with the new Union for a Popular Movement (UMP).
+He was co-president of the Radical Party alongside André Rossinot between 2005 and 2007, when he became sole president of the party.

 It was on the Radical-UMP ticket that Borloo was re-elected as a deputy in 2002 and 2007.
-He was Minister for the City and Urban Renewal in the Jean-Pierre Raffarin governments between 2002 and 2004, Minister of Labor, Employment and Social Cohesion under Raffarin between 2004 and 2005, and finally Minister for Employment, Social Cohesion and Housing in the Dominique de Villepin government between 2005 and 2007.
+He was Minister Delegate for the City and Urban Renovation in the Jean-Pierre Raffarin governments between 2002 and 2004, Minister of Labour, Employment and Social Cohesion under Raffarin between 2004 and 2005, and finally Minister of Employment, Social Cohesion and Housing in the Dominique de Villepin government between 2005 and 2007.
 In that role, he introduced a five-year plan of social cohesion, which was centered around three axes: equal opportunity, housing and employment.